MaxTopan/moneybox-withdrawal/README.md

+## Changes
+* Implemented withdrawals and deposits to Account
+* Refactored TransferMoney

 # Moneybox Money Withdrawal

 The solution contains a .NET core library (Moneybox.App) which is structured into the following 3 folders: